Why Your Dog Needs Healthy Fats in Their Diet

 Fats help your dog absorb fat-soluble vitamins like Vitamin A, Vitamin D, Vitamin E, and Vitamin K. They also provide the energy your dog needs in daily life.
 Fat provides twice the energy (and calories) of protein and carbohydrates.

-However, too much saturated fat can cause changes in gut health and increase inflammation in the body.
+However, excessive saturated fat can disrupt gut health and increase systemic inflammation.
 It’s important to balance the diet with unsaturated fats.
-This is especially true if your dog is eating grain-fed factory-raised animals.
+This is especially true if your dog is eating grain-fed, factory-raised animals.

-Believe me, I know feeding pasture-raised meats is not always affordable.
+Believe me, I know that feeding pasture-raised meats isn’t always affordable.
 Just make sure you are cutting off all visible fat and skin before feeding.
-And for ground meats try to stay above 90% lean.
+And for ground meats, try to stay above 90% lean.

 What are healthy fats?